campsite (km2398) – Lake Tekapo (km2424)

 And to round out this theme, this is a sign from the holiday park bathrooms….apparently they get a lot of Asian tourists here.
 Western toilets can be a bit perplexing, I guess.

-I capped off the night in town with more eating sessions, feeling sick by the end.
+I capped off the night with more eating sessions, feeling sick by the end.
 I was a bit short on food for the last section, so I went overboard at the grocery.
-Binge eating is the name for such a pattern I think, but in this case, you never gain weight.
+Binge eating is the name for such a habit I think, but in this case, you never gain weight.